Skip to main content

 Prerequisites

-For this guide, you will need four servers that support hybrid and layer 2 networking modes (servers with 2x 10gbps ports).
-The m1.xlarge.x86 server type with Ubuntu 19.04 is used in this guide but you can also go through it with other operating systems although you might need to make slight adjustments.
+For this guide, you will need four servers that support hybrid and layer 2 networking modes (servers with two 10gbps ports).
+The m1.xlarge.x86 server type with Ubuntu 19.04 is used in this guide.
+Uou can use other operating systems but you might need to make adjustments.

-Two of the servers will be the Load Balancers and we will be using HAProxy for load balancing and Keepalived for high availability.
-These load balancers will be configured identically and will be setup in an active/passive mode.
+Two of the servers will be the load balancers.
+We will be using HAProxy for load balancing and Keepalived for high availability.
+These load balancers will be configured identically and will be set up in an active/passive mode.
 They will also act as a gateway for the web servers.
-The idea is that the active load balancer will route traffic to each web server in round robin mode.
+The active load balancer will route traffic to each web server in round robin mode.
 When the active load balancer crashes, the load balancer fails over to the passive node which routes traffic to the web servers.

-The other two servers will the web servers with Nginx and they will be mostly identical with the main differences including different private IPs and html index text to see the load balancing in action.
+The other two servers will be web servers with Nginx.
+They will be mostly identical with the main differences being different private IPs and index pages to see the load balancing in action.

 You will need to create an Equinix Metal project and activate BGP for the project (local BGP works fine for this demo), which will be used to announce the load balancer public IP address.
 You will also need to create a Layer 2 VLAN (used for private communication between servers) in the datacenter where all the servers will reside.
 Lastly, request a single /32 elastic IP (public IPv4 address for the load balancer).